 A combination of very little fishing pressure due to access restrictions and large parks/reserves and the perfect mix of quality water from mountains and glaciers make this a pristine fly fishing paradise for trout.
 Chile is pretty incredible.

-Iceland is one of those fisheries that aren’t quite yet on everyone’s radar as a fishing destination, but definitely should be!
+Iceland is one of those fisheries that isn’t quite yet on everyone’s radar as a fishing destination, but definitely should be!

 The country of Iceland provides some of the top trophy brown trout and Atlantic salmon fishing found anywhere on the planet.